Top 10 Cited Standards

 Number nine on the list of top 10 standard citations for 2014, protection pertains to items like hazardous zones, allowed vertical openings and requirements for corridor doors.
 Again, Koffel suggests that accurate life safety drawings can help you maintain compliance, by providing the documentation you'll need to show to the Joint Commission surveyor during their inspection.
 Also, he points out that automatic fire sprinkler systems may have contributed to the decrease in citations from 2013 to 2014 for this standard (LS.02.01.30), which may be a recommendation for including them in your overall fire protection plan in a greater capacity.

 The information and strategies covered above should help to maintain compliance and avoid citations.
 While staying informed is a good policy, the best plan is to partner with a quality fire and life safety service company, who will know all of the recent changes and requirements set forth in the code.
 Koorsen Fire & Security is well-respected for its expertise, with its associates being the most highly trained technicians in the business.
 If you want to make compliance a priority, Koorsen Fire & Security is a terrific choice, as we'll perform a thorough inspection and let you know what actions are needed.

 Schedule your free consultation today – so your facility will be in full compliance when the next surprise inspection occurs.
-Call 1-888-KOORSEN or visit https://www.koorsen.com/contact to speak with us now.
+Call 1-888-KOORSEN or contact us online today.